Menu

 Owned By: Town of Braintree

-A short but very scenic trail alongside the Monatiquot River.
-Extends for 0.11 miles between Shaw’s and Beth Israel Lahey Health, off John Mahar Highway.
+The Monatiquot River Nature Trail is a short but very scenic trail through the woods alongside the Monatiquot River in Braintree.
+It extends for 0.11 miles between Shaw’s and Beth Israel Lahey Health, off John Mahar Highway.
 Stop here to watch for herring in the spring!

 Features